ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.denon/README.md

 [![NPM](https://nodei.co/npm/iobroker.denon.png?downloads=true)](https://nodei.co/npm/iobroker.denon/)

+## Disclaimer
+DENON and Marantz are trademarks of D&M Holdings Inc.
+The developers of this module are in no way endorsed by or affiliated with D&M Holdings Inc., or any associated subsidiaries, logos or trademarks.

 ## Installation
 You can either install the adapter via the ioBroker web interface or on your local machine via npm.